lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 subsequently to the Attester within the end entity).

 The end entity MUST construct a id-it-nonceRequest message to prompt the RA/CA to send a nonce(s) in response.
-The message may contain one ore more NonceRequest structures, at a maximum one per Evidence statement the end entity wishes to provide in a CSR.
-If a NonceRequest structure does neither contain a type nor a hint, the RA/CA may generate a nonce itself and provide it in the respective NonceResponse structure.
+The message may contain one or more NonceRequest structures, at a maximum one per Evidence statement the end entity wishes to provide in a CSR.
+If a NonceRequest structure does neither contain a type nor a hint, the RA/CA MAY generate a nonce itself and provide it in the respective NonceResponse structure.
+If an RA/CA is not able to provide a requested nonce, it MUST provide an empty OCTET STRING in the respective NonceResponse structure.

 NonceRequest, NonceResponse, and EvidenceStatement structures can contain a type field and a hint field.
 In terms of type and hint content, the order in which the